opticyclic/CompilerBot/prompts.md

 Gradle fails because the application plugin has been removed

 > I now get the  Could not find method application() error again.

+Can't run gradle when following the README

+> When I follow the README to build it says
+> "Command 'gradle' not found, but can be installed with:".
+> Should the README be using the Gradle Wrapper instead?
+> If so, output the whole README.md incorporating the changes.